aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 ## 10. Summary

-In this exercise
+In this exercise you have learnt

-* you have have used various RDS monitoring tools to understand the database workload.
+* how to use various RDS monitoring tools to understand the database workload.
-* You have slow query logs captured using RDS console, AWS CLI, CloudWatchLogs and Percona pt-query-digest.
+* how to capture slow query logs using RDS console, AWS CLI, CloudWatchLogs and Percona pt-query-digest.

 If you are interested in learning what to do with the captured slow query logs, please proceed to the next lab: [Analyze SQL Query Performance](/provisioned/perf-analysis/).